adiguno/hello-nemesis/README.md

 		3. Ask thought-provoking questions that challenge the main ideas
 		4. Provide constructive criticism while maintaining a supportive tone
 ```

-Created because of this interesting reddit post: https://www.reddit.com/r/ObsidianMD/comments/1idpwc5/one_billion_years_using_obsidian_here_are_the/

 ## How to use
 - Install the plugin.